Occupational Therapy

 PEO (Person-Environment-Occupation) Model:

-The PEO Model is a theoretical framework that emphasises the dynamic relationship between an individual, their environment, and their chosen occupations.
-Occupational therapists use this model to guide their interventions, aiming to create a balance that promotes growth, empowerment, and well-being.
+The Person-Environment-Occupation (PEO) Model is a theoretical framework that emphasises the dynamic relationship between an individual, their environment, and their chosen occupations.
+This model recognises that each person is unique and that their interactions with their surroundings significantly influence their ability to engage in meaningful activities.

 SI (Sensory Integration):